brimdata/super/book/src/super-sql/type-fusion.md

 ```

 When the output type models a relational schema and the input types are derived
-from semi-structured data is a target of the schema, then this technique resembles
+from semi-structured data, then this technique resembles
 _schema inference_ in other systems.

 > _Schema inference also involves the inference of particular primitive data types from